Skip to main content

 • Ball trees: partition space using nested hyperspheres.
 Better than KD-trees in moderate dimensions.

-• Locality-sensitive hashing (LSH): approximate nearest neighbors in sublinear time.
+• Locality-sensitive hashing (LSH) (Indyk & Motwani, 1998): approximate nearest neighbors in sublinear time.
 Trades exactness for speed.

 Canonical Examples